milankinen/cuic/doc/interactions.md

 ### Performing actions

-Actions simulate the user behaviour on the page: clicks, typing, focusing on nodes, scrolling, etc...
-Like reading function, actions require a handle to the target DOM node.
-However, unlike reading functions, actions may implicitly wait until the target node condition enables the specific
+Actions simulate the user behaviour on the page: clicks, typing, focusing on elements, scrolling, etc...
+Like reading function, actions require a handle to the target element.
+However, unlike reading functions, actions may implicitly wait until the target element condition enables the specific
 action: for example `(c/click save-btn)` will wait until the `save-btn` becomes visible and enabled.
 If the required condition is not satisfied within the defined timeout (see [configuration](./configuration.md) for